Categories

 3. Home Equity Loan (if you own property): Using the equity in your home as collateral could offer lower rates, but this option carries the risk of losing your home if you can’t make payments.

-4. Debt Consolidation Company: Specialised firms that help negotiate lower rates and unify your debts into one package.
+4. Debt Consolidation: Your interest rates could be lowered, and your debts can be unified into one package.

 Step 3: Select the Best Fit